carrardt/TiPiDuino/README.md

 2. ARDUINO_SDK_PATH is /usr/share/arduino
 3. HARDWARE_PLATFORM_PATH is /usr/share/arduino/hardware/arduino
 4. HARDWARE_PLATFORM_PATH may not contain boards.txt bootloaders cores programmers.txt variants
-   as it should but an avr subdirectory instead, go to ARDWARE_PLATFORM_PATH and link avr/* to .
+   as it should but an avr subdirectory instead, go to HARDWARE_PLATFORM_PATH and link avr/* to .
 5. if needed, a custom boards.txt is available in misc/ArduinoIDE/boards.txt